 International Travel Advisory:

 If your company is located in a country the U.S. Department of State has issued a "Travel Alert" or "Travel Warning" advising U.S. citizens against travel, your AISC certification audit could be at risk of not being conducted.
-Your certificate will not be issued or renewed till the alert or warning is cancelled, and the audit has been completed.
+Your certificate will not be issued or renewed till the alert or warning is canceled, and the audit has been completed.

 A list of the affected countries can be found at: